Google Releases Important News About One of Their Ranking Factors - Page Experience

 No, FID excludes scrolls, and there are legitimate sessions with no non-scroll input .
 Bounce Rate and Abandonment Rate may be defined as part of yGoogle's analytics suite of choice and are not considered in the design of CWV metrics.

-If you’d like to have an expert help you better analyze your site from a web page experience perspective, contact Dean today for more details!
+If you’d like to have an expert help you better analyse your site from a web page experience perspective, contact Dean today for more details!

 Related Article: